ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .python}

-Create a python script and save it as msd.py.
-Then submit this file to sbatch for scheduling.
+To process trajectory in parallel we need to create a python script file rmsd.py instead of entering commands in the notebook.
+This script when executed with srun will use all available MPI tasks.
+Each task will process its share of frames and send the result to the master task.
+The master task will "pickle" the computed rmsd data and save it as a python object.

+To create the python script directly from the notebook we will use Jupyter magic command %%file.

 ~~~
 %%file rmsd.py

-## create a file name rmsd.py

 import pytraj as pt
 import pickle